midas-network/rsv-scenario-modeling-hub/README.md

 not being recommended for revaccination, we will provide coverage as no. of doses and no. of eligible population per week, in addition to percent immunized.
-**This year, we will consider state-specific differences in infant immunization.** Coverage curves will use NIS data reported for 2024-25 to establish a timeline and saturation point for vaccination nationally, while geographic differences will be indexed on last year’s state specific coverage reported to IIS.
+**This year, we will consider state-specific differences in infant immunization.** Coverage curves will use NIS data reported for 2024-25 nationally and regionally to establish a timeline and saturation point for vaccination.
+Each state will be assigned the vaccination rate reported for the broader region in 2024-25, and scaled up to project coverage increase in 2025-26.
+The same scaling factor will be applied to all states, based on the national curve.

 For infants, we will consider two coverage assumptions depending on whether immunization uptake is optimistic (sc A and B) or similar to last year in